One key factor that differentiates Klipper from many other firmwares is how it generates actual machine movement from given G-Code.

 - High pulsing speeds can lead to higher accels and top speed

 - Dialing in steppers becomes easy and precise, the bresenham algorithm doesnt slam them around causing random stalls anymore, so it becomes possible to fine tune motion systems close to their absolute maximum.

-- As of now no mesh compensation and only experimental support for bed leveling probes, so one might be forced to actually fix the underlying issue instead of compensating for it in software.
+- Limited Bed compensation, as of now only tilt compensation via probing is implemented and no meshed bed compensation, so one might be forced to actually fix the underlying issue instead of compensating for it in software.